Tieske/philips-hue.lua/doc_topics/01-introduction.md

 The client will have 2 main keys for accessing Hue resources;

 1. `"resources"` which is a table of all resources indexed by their UUID.
-2. `"types"` which has subtable by resource type.
+2. `"types"` which has subtables by resource type.
 Eg. `"light"`, `"scene"`, or `"grouped_light"`.
 Each of those sub-tables is indexed by the UUID again, and contains only the resources of that specific type.

-References in those trees to other resources will be derefrenced to the actual resources in the same tree.
+References in those trees to other resources will be dereferenced to the actual resources in the same tree.

 ```lua
 local light_resource_uuid = "xyz"